hydephp/develop/docs/digging-deeper/customization.md

 ],
 ```

-Any custom options will be merged with the Hyde defaults at runtime.
+Any custom options will be merged with the defaults.
 See the
 [CommonMark Configuration Docs](https://commonmark.thephpleague.com/2.3/configuration/) for the available options.

 ## YAML Configuration